QUICK JUMP-TO LINKS

-IM Services offers a nice sheet metal and plexiglas enclosure that is sized for Sherline machines.
+IM Services offers a nice, sheet metal and plexiglass enclosure that is sized for Sherline machines.
 Visit their site for more information.
 The individual panels ship flat to take up less space and keep costs down but are easily assembled with screws and bolts provided.

 CNC Add-ons by other companies

 DPP Engineering Extension Box for the Sherline 8760—The following comes to us from Sherline dealer DPP Engineering.
 According to David Peled, “The Extended CNC box enables Sherline customers who use the 8760 CNC controller to add six limit/home switches and a Digitizing probe.
 There is also an input for controlling spindle speed.
-This extended box in conjunction with the 8760 CNC controller can be used for a general purpose CNC applications such as safe cut (limit switches), home positioning, and a 3D project duplication.
-The expected installation time of such a box takes less than 2 minutes and it is ready to go!
-The box is completely isolated from the Sherline 8760 controller and merely uses the DB25 connector inputs pins (10,11,12,13,15 not used by the 8760 and therefore, disconnected from it) with a buffered circuitry to provide a valued added functionalities.”
+This extended box, in conjunction with the 8760 CNC controller, can be used for general-purpose CNC applications such as safe cut (limit switches), home positioning, and a 3D project duplication.
+The expected installation time of such a box takes less than 2 minutes, and it is ready to go!
+The box is completely isolated from the Sherline 8760 controller and merely uses the DB25 connector inputs pins (10,11,12,13,15 not used by the 8760 and, therefore, disconnected from it) with a buffered circuitry to provide valued-added functionalities.”

 - Stepper motors—Unipolar or Bipolar…what does it mean?
 See www.eio.com for a good explanation of the difference.